Best portable music and MP3 players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable music players

 Starting with our 2019 What Hi-Fi?
 Award winners, we've rounded-up the best of the lot across a range of prices, from budget Cowons right through to higher-end Astell & Kerns – you'll be surprised at what you can get for your money these days.
-With Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 Some can even double up as a DAC to enhance the sound between your smartphone/laptop and headphones/speakers.
 Some have streaming built-in, others have functionality that mirrors a phone.